Samalkota mandal

-Samalkota mandal is one of the 21 mandals in Kakinada district of Andhra Pradesh.
+Samalkota mandal part of Peddapuram revenue division is one of the 21 mandals in Kakinada district of Andhra Pradesh.
 As per the 2012 census, the mandal is composed of one town and 17 villages.

 Demographics

 Samalkota Mandal has a total population of 137,979 as per the 2011 census.
 The total literacy rate of Samalkota Mandal is 69.39%.
 The male literacy rate is 64.9% and the female literacy rate is 59.66%.